mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

                 - yaml
                 - rust

+* __`include_homepage_in_sidebar`__: Lists the homepage in the sidebar menu.
+As MkDocs requires that the homepage be listed in the `nav` configuration option, this setting allows the homepage to be included or excluded from the sidebar.
+Note that the site name/logo always links to the homepage.
+  Default: `True`.

 * __`prev_next_buttons_location`__: One of `bottom`, `top`, `both` , or `none`.
   Displays the “Next” and “Previous” buttons accordingly.
 Default: `bottom`.